Australian owned and operated. Supporting Australian small businesses for 10 years.

 For example, a marketing consultant provides faulty campaign advice, leading to a client losing revenue.
 Professional indemnity insurance covers legal costs and compensation.

-This is a broad coverage that protects businesses from claims related to bodily injury, property damage, and legal disputes.
+This is a broad coverage that protects businesses from claims related to bodily injury, property damage, property damaged, and legal disputes.

 This is designed for businesses that interact directly with the public.
-Public liability insurance covers injuries or damages caused by business activities.
+Public liability insurance covers injuries or damages caused by business activities, including third party injury claims.
+For example, if a customer slips on a wet floor and is injured, they could make a claim against your business for bodily injury.

 It’s a type of insurance that is often mandatory for businesses operating in public spaces or government properties.